bitwiseworks/python-os2/Doc/library/stdtypes.rst

    interpreted as in slice notation.

-.. method:: str.decode([encoding[, errors]])

-   Decodes the string using the codec registered for *encoding*. *encoding* defaults to the default string encoding.  *errors* may be given to set a different error handling scheme.
-The default is ``'strict'``, meaning that encoding errors raise :exc:`UnicodeError`.
-Other possible values are ``'ignore'``, ``'replace'`` and any other name registered via :func:`codecs.register_error`, see section :ref:`codec-base-classes`.

-   .. versionadded:: 2.2

-   .. versionchanged:: 2.3
-      Support for other error handling schemes added.

-   .. versionchanged:: 2.7
-      Support for keyword arguments added.

-.. method:: str.encode([encoding[,errors]])
+.. method:: str.encode(encoding="utf-8", errors="strict")

-   Return an encoded version of the string.
-Default encoding is the current default string encoding.  *errors* may be given to set a different error handling scheme.
+   Return an encoded version of the string as a bytes object.
+Default encoding is ``'utf-8'``. *errors* may be given to set a different error handling scheme.
    The default for *errors* is ``'strict'``, meaning that encoding errors raise a :exc:`UnicodeError`.
-Other possible values are ``'ignore'``, ``'replace'``, ``'xmlcharrefreplace'``, ``'backslashreplace'`` and any other name registered via :func:`codecs.register_error`, see section :ref:`codec-base-classes`.
+Other possible values are ``'ignore'``, ``'replace'``, ``'xmlcharrefreplace'``, ``'backslashreplace'`` and any other name registered via :func:`codecs.register_error`, see section :ref:`error-handlers`.
 For a list of possible encodings, see section :ref:`standard-encodings`.

-   .. versionadded:: 2.0

-   .. versionchanged:: 2.3
-      Support for ``'xmlcharrefreplace'`` and ``'backslashreplace'`` and other error handling schemes added.
+   By default, the *errors* argument is not checked for best performances, but only used at the first encoding error.
+Enable the :ref:`Python Development Mode <devmode>`, or use a debug build to check *errors*.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.1
       Support for keyword arguments added.

+   .. versionchanged:: 3.9
+      The *errors* is now checked in development mode and in debug mode.

 .. method:: str.endswith(suffix[, start[, end]])